openhab/openhab-addons/bundles/org.openhab.binding.epsonprojector/README.md

 # Epson Projector Binding

-This binding is compatible with Epson projectors which support the ESC/VP21 protocol over a serial port or USB to serial adapter.
+This binding is compatible with Epson projectors that support the ESC/VP21 protocol over a serial port or USB to serial adapter.
 Alternatively, you can connect to your projector via a TCP connection using a serial over IP device or by using`ser2net`.

 ## Supported Things

-This binding supports only one thing: `projector`.
+This binding supports two thing types based on the connection used: `projector-serial` and `projector-tcp`.

 ## Discovery